fstjohn-aops/ec2-instance-controls/README.md

   - `5pm`, `5:30pm`, `17:00`, `17:30` - 12-hour and 24-hour formats
   - Flexible parsing using python-dateutil library
 - **Clear Commands**: `clear`, `reset`, `unset`, `no`, `remove`, `delete` (all equivalent)
-- **AWS Integration**: Uses AWS Instance Scheduler tags on EC2 instances

 **Usage:** `/ec2-schedule <instance> [<start> to <stop>]` or `/ec2-schedule <instance> clear`

-## User Permissions
+## Access Control

-The application uses a role-based access control system:
+The application uses a simplified access control system:

-- **Admin Users**: Can control any instance (configured in `src/config.py`)
-- **Regular Users**: Can only control their assigned instances
+- **Authentication Required**: Users must be logged into Slack and provide a `user_id`
-- **Instance Assignment**: Users are mapped to specific EC2 instances in the configuration
+- **Universal Access**: Any authenticated user can manage all EC2 instances in the configured AWS region
+- **No User Restrictions**: No role-based permissions or instance assignments - all users have equal access

 ## Testing